 Children are invited to Rainbow Club after our Children’s Story.
-Caregivers with toddlers & babies can make use of the Lounge beside the sanctuary or go to the lower level Nursery where care is provided.
+Caregivers with toddlers & babies can make use of the Lounge beside the sanctuary if you need to, or go to the lower level Nursery where care is provided.
 An usher can help you find your way.